Time0o/colorful-colorization/README.md

 * how to install the dependencies necessary to get started with this project
 * how to colorize grayscale images using pretrained network weights
 * how to train the network on a new dataset
-* how to run colorization and training programatically
+* how to run colorization programatically

 ## Prerequisites